 Of course in today's world, journalists are no longer alone in broadcasting information.
-"New actors mean new problems".
+"New actors mean new problems."
 Twitter, Facebook: we must reach adolescents (or "adulescents").
-But try to explain the concept of uncertainty (or risk-benefit) in 140 characters!
-Consider also press releases from public health agencies or research institutions: useful when they help journalists sort through the information, releases have the disadvantage discouraging all contact with the primary source material, scientific publication of the research articles (or even the abstracts).
-Moreover the public has also changed: more heterogeneous, sometimes better informed.
-So, how to speak to this audience, without "dumbing down" everything?
+But try to explain the concept of uncertainty (or riskbenefit) in 140 characters!
+Consider also press releases from public health agencies or research institutions: useful when they help journalists sort through the information, these releases have the disadvantage of discouraging all contact with the primary source material, scientific publication of the research articles or even the abstracts.
+Moreover, the public has also changed, becoming more heterogeneous, sometimes better informed.
+So how should one speak to this audience, without dumbing down everything?
 We cannot lie, hiding behind the excuse of reassurance.
 Even bad news must be communicated to readers and listeners.

+3. Synthesis and proposals

+In bringing closer together the questions raised by new infectious agents, whether emerging naturally or through human synthesis, this second conference has put into perspective common points between naturally occurring and bioterrorist epidemiological risks.
+The social sciences and humanities are indispensable in understanding the human determining factors involved in the genesis of and response to these collective threats.

+3.1.
+State of preparedness - proposals for action

+3.1.1.
+Strengths

-3. Synthesis and proposals In bringing closer together questions raised by new infectious agents, whether emerging naturally or through human synthesis, this second conference has put into perspective points in common between naturally occurring and bioterrorist epidemiological risks.
-The social and human sciences (SHSs) are indispensable in understanding the human determining factors involved in the genesis of and response to these collective threats.
-3.1 State of preparedness - proposals for action 3.1.1 Strengths The primary and most important strength is the greater and greater awareness that preparedness and anticipation are the supporting columns of the EID response.
-It is supported as much by institutions such as InVS, EPRUS, or Inserm as by professionals in the field, clinicians, logisticians, and by elected officials and journalists.
-However, this dual process remains incomplete as regards the implicated populations as well as corporate action and established organizations.
+The primary and most important strength is the greater and greater awareness that preparedness and anticipation are the supporting columns of the EID response.
+It is supported as much by institutions such as InVS, EPRUS and INSERM as by professionals in the field, clinicians, logisticians, and by elected officials and journalists.
+However, this dual process remains incomplete as regards the populations involved as well as corporate action and established organizations.

 Another area of awareness: recognition of the limits to our knowledge and competence, state-of-the-art as they may be, when faced with these situations of emergence.
-The need to mobilize and crossreference expertise in order to improve our capacity for adaptation to the unprecedented is recognized in several areas of operational organization such as supply management, frontline medical intake and treatment of patients suspected of having an EID.
-A whole body of advance work remains to be accomplished: recognition of weak signals by monitoring systems, scientific prospection and research preparation, training of health professionals responsible for intake of the first patients, setting up bio-banks, adaptation of regulations, development of scientific and medical diplomacy, both at French and European levels.
-3.1.2 Weaknesses The fulfillment that nowadays, preparedness for EIDs cannot be dealt within one country or region of the world independent of others, is in contrast with organizational and geopolitical functioning, but also with observed differences of culture, language, and economics.
+The need to mobilize and cross-reference expertise in order to improve our capacity for adaptation to the unprecedented is recognized in several areas of operational organization such as supply management, frontline medical intake and treatment of patients suspected of having an EID.

+A whole body of advanced work has yet to be done: recognition of weak signals by monitoring systems, scientific prospection and research preparation, training of health professionals responsible for intake of the first patients, setting up bio-banks, adaptation of regulations, development of scientific and medical diplomacy, both in France and throughout Europe.

+3.1.2.
+Weaknesses

+The understanding that today preparedness for EIDs cannot be handled within a single country or region of the world independent of others contrasts with organizational and geopolitical functioning as well as with observed differences in culture, language and economics.
 Preparedness must be the subject of coordinated interactions and exchanges among countries with the support of international institutions.
-In this area that is felt most keenly the necessity to strengthen ties between North and South nations, the latter countries representing those regions at greatest risk of emergence.
-The conviction that the attribution of funding allocated to preparedness can be a source of considerable savings, not only in a crisis situation but also in periods of normal functioning in our societies, is far from being widely held.
-The absence of anticipation contributes to the slowing down of the development of exploratory scientific work, with the risk of disconnecting response plans and their concrete application.
-3.1.3 Priority proposals These can be outlined as follows:
+In this area, the need to strengthen ties between Northern and Southern nations is most keenly felt, the latter countries representing those regions at greatest risk of emergence.

+The conviction that the attribution of funding allocated to preparedness can be a source of considerable savings, not only in a crisis situation, but also in periods of normal functioning in our societies, is far from being widely held.
+The absence of anticipation contributes to slowing down the development of exploratory scientific work, with the risk of disconnecting response plans and their concrete application.

+3.1.3.
+Priority proposals

+Priority proposals can be outlined as follows: